baetyl/baetyl/docs/install/Build-from-Source.md

 sudo baetyl start
 ```

-If the program has been installed to the specified path, such as installing into the `output` directory:
+If the Baetyl has been installed to the specified path, such as installing into the `output` directory:

 ```shell
 sudo ./output/bin/baetyl start